Kyle Rayner: Sinestro Corps War

 As seen in the one-shot Parallax (September 2007) Kyle was trapped within his own mind.
 He is able to witness all that Parallax says and does from a third-person perspective but is unable to stop it.
 Kyle's personality watches Parallax's actions from inside the prison that his own imagination has constructed: his mother's empty house.
 The only fixture in the house is an old painting of uncertain origin and authorship that had belonged to Kyle's mother.
 As Kyle watches Parallax battle Hal Jordan and the Lost Lanterns a manifestation of the fear entity comes to pay him a visit.
 In the realm of his imagination, Kyle is able to "transform" into Ion and engage the parasite in battle.
 After being blasted back by Parallax and losing his Ion form, Kyle forms a power ring, places it on his finger, and appears in his original costume.
 Although he puts up a valiant fight, Parallax is too much for him, and Kyle is defeated.
 Parallax taunts Kyle with his deepest fear: failing the people who depend on him, especially the women in his life.
 Many of the women in Kyle's life have died or come to harm because of their association with him, and this causes Kyle to struggle with feelings of guilt and responsibility.
-The latest to die was Kyle's mother, killed by the sentient virus Despotellis on the orders of Sinestro.
-It was the grief and guilt that this revelation caused Kyle that allowed the Parallax entity to possess him.
-Sneering, Parallax mocks Kyle's helplessness and turns to depart, but the enraged artist grabs a pencil and stabs the creature in the eye with it.
+Parallax mocks Kyle's helplessness and turns to depart, but Kyle grabs a pencil and stabs Parallax in the eye with it.
 Parallax, unfazed and unhurt, taunts Kyle once more with the hopelessness of his position and disappears.
 Left alone, Kyle is about to smash the painting in frustration when he notices his mother's signature in the bottom corner and realizes that she secretly painted it years ago.
-This deep and unexpected connection with his mother gives Kyle hope, the very thing he most needs to overcome his fear.
+This connection with his mother gives Kyle hope, the thing he needs to overcome his fear.
 With renewed faith in himself, Kyle walks into the painting and ends up in a field walking toward a bright, green star.